-Holidays can feel very different when your service member is away.
-There are traditions that you’d like to share with them or wish they could participate in.
-But there are things you can do to help make the holiday special for yourself and those you love, whether your service member is stationed far from home or deployed.
+There are things you can do to help make the holiday special for yourself and those you love, whether your service member is stationed far from home or deployed.
 Sharing old traditions and creating new ones can keep the holidays fun and meaningful, and help you stay connected.

 You are an important influence in your service member’s life.
-Sharing traditions or creating new ones during this time of year shows that you are thinking about and supporting your service member.
+Sharing traditions or creating new ones during this time of year shows that you are thinking about and supporting your loved ones.
 This is meaningful, as they – and you – may be feeling a lot of emotions, whether they express it or not.

 Watch your favorite holiday movie at the same time.
 If possible, watch while using video chat or social media to comment on the best parts in real time.
 If holiday movies are not your thing, you could choose a television series to stream and talk about.

 Design family T-shirts or hats for family members to wear one day around the holidays.
-Put something meaningful or fun on them and then video chat or text fun pictures.
-Send your service member one of the T-shirts or hats ahead of time so they can wear it on the designated day.
+Put something meaningful or fun on them and then video chat or text pictures of yourselves wearing them.
+Send your service member one of the T-shirts or hats ahead of time, so they can wear it on the designated day.

 Send a care package or even an experience.
 Sending a care package is a great way to brighten your service member’s holiday season, especially if they are deployed.
-Even consider sending an experience they may remember over time.
-If they are otherwise unable to make it home, think about giving them your airline points so they can enjoy a trip, a round of golf or even a dinner out.
+Or you might consider sending an experience they may remember over time.
+Think about giving your service member a round of golf or a gift certificate to a local restaurant.

-Create a photobook.
-Include images of you and your service member, together and apart, from throughout the year.
+Create a photo book.
+Include images of you and your service member, together and apart, from throughout the years.
 Make a copy for you and send a copy to them as a holiday gift to share and look through together.

 Encourage your service member to get together with friends.
-Missing home may put a damper on wanting to celebrate, but suggesting that your loved one get together with buddies and new-found friends can help your service member.
+Missing home may put a damper on wanting to celebrate, but suggesting that your loved one get together safely with buddies and newfound friends can help.
 Remind them to embrace the local culture whether they are in North Dakota, the Pacific region or somewhere else.

 Adopt a foreign holiday tradition.
 If your service member is stationed abroad, research the country’s holiday traditions and incorporate one or a few into your own.